Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/02-ssh.md

 ---
 ### Forwarding

 SSH can forward ports so you can securely access services on a remote machine (or on your local machine) that are otherwise unreachable.
-There are three common types of forwarding:
+There are two common types of forwarding:

 1. **Local forwarding** (`-L`)  forward a local port to a remote address/port through the SSH server.
 2. **Remote forwarding** (`-R`)  forward a remote port to a local address/port.